sammyswe/C-School-Project/README.md

 All files in this section will contain data which will be used by load_data.c to fill the database up.

+All data structures are linked list.
+Data structures have relationships with eachother facilitated by pointers.

 3. Complete later
 4. complete later